 Even though both products have the potential to earn returns, it’s wise to take a deep dive into the terms and restrictions of each product.

 The most important factor in determining which policy is right for you is to decide the goal of the contract.
 For example, if you want to make sure your children are taken care of and pay for funeral expenses when you die, consider some form of life insurance.

 Conversely, if you want a secure stream of income in retirement you may consider an annuity since it offers tax-deferred savings and steady income.
 Both plans may provide some form of a death benefit, but each option may vary drastically depending on what plan you’re considering.
 If you’re still unsure, you may want to consult a financial advisor who can help you review all your options.

 When it comes to planning for retirement, investors may want to consider an annuity or a life insurance policy.
 An annuity provides a secure stream of income during retirement while life insurance protects your loved ones financially if you die unexpectedly.

 But keep in mind, annuities and life insurance policies aren’t the only options to help you plan for retirement.
 Other options such as IRAs may be more suitable for your unique financial situation.

 - Consider talking to a financial advisor about annuities and life insurance and if either or both should be part of your retirement planning.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Before you get an annuity or a life insurance policy, you should know how much money you’ll need in retirement and whether you’re on pace to meet your goals.
 Get an estimate with SmartAsset’s free retirement calculator.